 DODD oversees the statewide developmental disabilities system, including developing programs and managing the licensure and certification process.
-DODD also operates ten residential Developmental Centers (DCs) across the state.
+DODD also operates eight residential Developmental Centers (DCs) across the state.
 The DCs provide temporary residential placement, offer programs that teach skills individuals need to live in a less intensive, more community-based setting, and provide extensive outreach services to County Boards and providers, including case consultation and staff training.

 County Boards of Developmental Disabilities are responsible for developing person-centered plans that identify the supports that will help an individual achieve their goals, and connect individuals with the providers and funding needed to implement those person-centered plans.
 Each of Ohio’s 88 counties has a County Board, which is accredited by DODD.
 Ohio’s County Boards were established in the 1960s as a way to transition people with developmental disabilities out of long-term institutional care and integrate them into their local communities.
 County Boards are funded by a mixture of local, state, and federal dollars.

 Providers work with individuals, families, and caregivers to deliver the services specified in their person-centered plans.
 Providers offer facility-based services such as Intermediate Care Facilities (ICFs), or community-based services.
 Community-based providers may be agencies with several employees, or independent providers who work on their own.
 DODD oversees providers, and is responsible for the licensing/certification process that ensures providers meet the necessary qualifications for the services they offer.